I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 Day trips from Ljubljana

-Not only Ljubljana is beautiful, but also the rest of Slovenia offers a variety of beautiful corners worth exploring.
-Especially outdoor and nature lovers will get their money’s worth here.
+Not only is Ljubljana beautiful, but the rest of Slovenia also offers a variety of great places that are well worth exploring.
+Outdoor and nature lovers in particular get their money’s worth here.
 High mountains, enchanted caves, crystal clear lakes and a lot of untouched nature make Slovenia a popular destination.

 The good thing is that the distances are short.
 With only 2 million inhabitants and an area of just over 20,000 square kilometers, Slovenia is one of the smallest states in Europe.

 A trip to Bled from Ljubljana is especially worthwhile.
 St. Mary’s Church, located on an island in the eponymous Lake Bled (Blejsko jezero in Slovenian), has become Instagram-famous and attracts visitors from all over the world.
-You can also take a small wooden boat to the island and have a close look at the sanctuary.
+You can also take a small wooden boat to the island and take a closer look at the pilgrimage church.
 Especially popular there is the ringing of the so-called “wish bell“.

 Arrival to Ljubljana